-Various pamphlets and copies of magazine articles about the Spooklight, or Hornet Spook Light, in Newton County, Missouri, including “The Hornet Ghost Light: One of Nature’s Unexplained Mysteries,” published by the Neosho Chamber of Commerce in the 1960s.
+Pamphlets and copies of magazine and newspapers articles about the Spooklight, or Hornet Spook Light, in Newton County, Missouri, including "The Hornet Ghost Light: One of Nature's Unexplained Mysteries,"; published by the Neosho Chamber of Commerce in the 1960s.

 St. Clair, Annetta Collection (Collection #74 – 1 Folder)